-There are more than 450 wineries in the Napa Valley and Frog’s Leap Winery has been my absolute favorite since my first visit, prior to moving here.
+There are hundreds of wineries in Napa Valley and Frog’s Leap Winery has been my absolute favorite since my first visit, prior to moving here.
 Their cozy wrap-around porch, gorgeous gardens & chickens, and friendly staff make it feel like a home away from home.
 Much of their organically grown fruit is located on the property, and 100% of their operation has been dry-farmed since they began in 1981.
 This allows their beautiful wines to truly reflect their terroir.
 This place means a lot to me and represents so much of what real Napa is all about!
 When you visit, be sure to give Frog’s Leap winery dog, Abbie, a good belly scratch for me!

 Sometimes I get fancy.
 Solage Calistoga is located “up-valley” (as we locals call it) in Calistoga, and it’s most certainly where the magic’s at for a relaxing spa day/poolside lunch experience.
 Off-season is the perfect time for an ultra laid-back, peaceful vibe.
 In fact, I’m working poolside as I type!
 Not a bad situation.
-Also on property is Michelin-starred Solbar which happens to serve a fabulous Chopped Cabbage & Chicken Salad that veggies can enjoy with seared tofu instead!
+Also on property is Michelin-rated Solbar which happens to serve a fabulous Chopped Cabbage & Chicken Salad that veggies can enjoy with seared tofu instead!

 Clemente’s Italian Take-Out

 Whether you’re planning a visit, or are a local, hope to see you around town!
-To follow along on my everyday adventures in the Napa Valley and beyond, feel free to follow me over at @emmakmorris.
+To follow along on my everyday adventures in Napa Valley and beyond, feel free to follow me over at @emmakmorris.

 All photos courtesy Emma K. Morris.